AMRAP Workout Timer

 Limitations, Privacy, and Accuracy Notes:

-This timer models a planned AMRAP session from entered movement rows and browser timing APIs.
-It does not measure heart rate, power, technique quality, fatigue, or equipment load unless you put that information into the movement text or cue notes.
+This timer models a planned AMRAP from entered movement rows and browser timing features.
+It does not measure heart rate, power, technique quality, fatigue, equipment load, or whether an exercise variation is appropriate for a specific athlete.

 - Estimated round times are planning estimates.
 Real pacing changes with transitions, rest, movement standards, equipment setup, and fatigue.

-- Selected files are read in the browser for the movement textarea; the visible workflow does not require uploading workout rows.
+- Selected CSV, TXT, and TSV files are read into the movement box by the browser.
+The visible workflow does not require uploading workout rows.

-- Chart drawing depends on a browser-loaded chart script.
-If that script is unavailable, table, text, and JSON outputs remain the safer records.
+- Chart tabs need chart rendering support in the browser.
+If charts cannot render, table, text, and JSON outputs remain the safer records.

-- Sound, vibration, and screen wake lock depend on browser permissions, user gestures, device support, and page visibility.
+- Sound, vibration, and screen-awake behavior depend on browser permissions, user gestures, device support, and page visibility.

-- This is not medical advice or a substitute for a coach, clinician, or qualified trainer who can watch movement quality and scale the workout.
+- This is not medical advice or a substitute for a coach, clinician, or qualified trainer who can observe movement quality and scale the workout.

 Worked Examples: